CogStack/MedCAT/README.md

 ## How to use
-There are a few ways to run CAT, simplest one being docker.
+There are a few ways to run CAT

-### Docker
-If using docker the appropriate models will be automatically downloaded, you only need to run:

-`docker build --network=host -t cat -f Dockerfile.MedMen .`

-Once the container is built start it using:

-`docker run --env-file=./envs/env_medann -p 5000:5000 cat`

-You can now access the API on

-`<YOUR_IP>:5000/api`

-OR a simple frontend

-`<YOUR_IP>:5000/api_test`

-### Installation
+### PIP Installation
 `pip install --upgrade medcat`

 #### Please install the langauge models before running anything